LukeWoodward/ResultsTidyup/README.md

 I have wished I had available to me when I've been processing results myself.

 It attempts to detect problems with timer and scanner files dropped into it, and provide ways to fix some of the problems it identifies.
+You can then use it to find out what adjustments you need to make to the results in EMS.
-If you need to, you can then download modified files and upload them in to EMS.
+Alternatively, you can download modified timer and scanner files and upload them in to EMS.

 ### Where is it?